-Reassessment of the EPA module: Verbatim Extract from ST0409 (September 2018)
+Verbatim Extract from ST0409 (September 2018)

-- iii.
+- ii.
 Apprentices who fail one or more EPA assessment methods may, depending upon their employers, be offered the opportunity to take a re-sit/re-take.
 A re-sit does not require further learning, whereas a re- take does.
-Re-sits/re-takes must not be offered to apprentices wishing to move from pass to distinction. - iv.
+Re-sits/re-takes must not be offered to apprentices wishing to move from pass to distinction. - iii.
 The apprentice's employer will need to agree that a re-sit/re-take is an appropriate course of action.
-Apprentices should have a supportive action plan to prepare for the re-sit/re-take. - v.
+Apprentices should have a supportive action plan to prepare for the re-sit/re-take. - iii.
 Both assessment methods must be successfully passed within 3 months of the gateway; otherwise the entire EPA must be re-sat/re-taken.
 There are no restrictions on the grade awarded in the case of a re-sit/re-take.